UMCFS/Rules/MarketplaceRules.md

 - Graphics cards (Ampere (30 series), Turing (20 series, 16 series), Big Navi (6000 series), Navi (5000 series)
 ```

-1. **If your listing contains a restricted product (see above), you must include the receipt value somewhere in your listing.
+1. **If your listing contains a restricted product (see above), you must include the receipt value and the math used to determine your sale price, somewhere in your listing.
 Staff may request receipts for verification.
 **
 **When rule violations occur with these items, staff will treat it with heightened priority and seriousness.**